WHAT IS BODY RECOMPOSITION?

 If you want a guide on calculating your maintenance calories, click below and you’ll get a guide straight in your inbox.

-Again, this should be the aim regardless of your goal – aim to eat 1.5g of protein per Kg of body weight.
+In terms of your recomposition macros – these shouldn’t be very different from your macros when aggressively cutting or during a conscious period of weight gain.
+Ensure you eat 1.5g of protein per Kg of body weight.
 That means if you weigh 80kg, eat at least 120g of protein per day as a minimum.

 PROS AND CONS OF RECOMPOSITIONING